Should we still be building roads? The case of the western bypass around Montpellier

 • Céline Scornavacca – Representative of the Autrecom collective

 Member of the Autrecom citizen collective and Vélocité Montpellier.
-Research director at the CNRS.
+Director of research at the CNRS.

 • Hugo Arnichand – Member of Shifters